 Dextroamphetamine sustained-release capsules has a high potential for abuse and may be habit-forming if used for a long period of time.
 Use dextroamphetamine sustained-release capsules only as prescribed.
 Do not share it with others.
 Abuse of dextroamphetamine sustained-release capsules may cause serious heart problems, blood vessel problems, or sudden death.

-Dextroamphetamine sustained-release capsules is used for:
+Dextroamphetamine sustained-release capsules are used for:

 Treating attention deficit hyperactivity disorder (ADHD) in children.
 It is also used to treat a type of sleep disorder (narcolepsy).
 It may also be used for other conditions as determined by your doctor.

 Dextroamphetamine sustained-release capsules are a central nervous system stimulant.
 Exactly how it works is not known.
 It affects certain chemicals in the brain, which may help to improve attention span and behavior.

 - you are allergic to any ingredient in dextroamphetamine sustained-release capsules or to similar medicines